jhill0/sevr-tutorial/docs/3_adding_collections.md

 definition, which is an extension of Mongoose's model schema.

 For our blog, we will need to define four collections: users, posts, tags, and media.
-We'll use the Ichabod CLI tool to create our collection definitions.
+We'll use the Sevr CLI tool to create our collection definitions.

 ```
 $ ich coll users
 ```

 The first line above, enters the immersive CLI interface.
-Secondly, the `add collection` command tells Ichabod to create a new collection named `users`.
+Secondly, the `add collection` command tells Sevr to create a new collection named `users`.
 The tool will create a new file, `users.js`, in your `collections` directory; It should look something like this: